 The course gets its name from past Cottrell resident, Alfred Donald Mackintosh of Mackintosh the 28th Chief of Clan Mackintosh and Chief of Clan Chattan.
 Living at Cottrell until his death in 1938, Mackintosh made his Welsh seat a centre of lavish entertainment and social gatherings.

 A True Parkland par 72 course with mature trees up to 300 years old.
-The Mackintosh provides 6637 challenging yards off the Championship Tees and is designed around the original features of the historic parkland.
+The Mackintosh provides 6450 challenging yards off the White Tees and is designed around the original features of the historic parkland.
 This well constructed course includes four Par 5’s, four Par 3’s and ten Par 4’s making the Mackintosh a testing but enjoyable walk.

 Have the most rewarding round by planning your visit to Cottrell, studying the hole layouts and take a look at the helpful playing tips supplied by our General Manager Mr Derek Smith.
 Click on the hole of your choice below for further details. take tour